learn-co-curriculum/dsc-combining-dataframes-pandas-lab/README.md

 ## Executing Joins

 Now that you have the tables loaded correctly, we're going to execute some joins.
-There are 4 different kinds of joins, which can best be visualized with venn diagrams:
+There are 4 different kinds of joins, which can best be visualized with Venn diagrams:

 <img src='images/Image_198_joins.png'>